 A general denial is just that: a general denial of what the plaintiff has alleged in its petition.
 It constitutes a summary denial of each factual allegation and theory of recovery asserted by the plaintiff, accomplished with no more than two "magic" words.
 The effect of asserting a "general denial" is to require the plaintiff to prove its claim.

-Pleadings are generally not evidence.
-Therefore, the creditor cannot be granted a judgment on the pleadings alone.
-There are two exceptions, however: (1) No-answer default judgment after proper service on the defendant; and (2) a properly pleaded Sworn Account Suit that has not been neutralized with a verified denial.
+There are two exceptions to the rule that pleadings are just pleadings, however: (1) No-answer default judgment after proper service on the defendant; and (2) a properly pleaded Sworn Account Suit under Rule 185 that has not been neutralized with a verified denial.
 Verified in this context means sworn to.

-Even a default judgment on an otherwise valid legal theory under Texas law (breach of contract, account stated) may be attacked in a timely appeal or restricted appeal if the creditor's pleadings was defective, or arguably insufficient to meet the fair notice standard. --> Appeals from Default Judgments, Post-judgment on Default Judgment vs. Restricted Appeal, Bill of Review.
+Even a default judgment on an otherwise valid legal theory under Texas law (breach of contract, account stated) may be attacked in a timely regular appeal or in a restricted appeal if the creditor's pleadings was defective, or arguably insufficient to meet the fair notice standard. --> Appeals from Default Judgments, Post-judgment on Default Judgment vs. Restricted Appeal, Bill of Review.

 RELATED TOPICS AND BLOG POSTS

-Service of lawsuit papers: Service in person by process server and substituted service
+- Service of lawsuit papers: Service in person by process server and substituted service

-Sufficiency of pleadings to support default judgment
+- Sufficiency of the creditor's pleadings to support default judgment

-No-answer default judgment vs. post-answer default judgment
+- No-answer default judgment vs. post-answer default judgment

-Different ways of attacking a default judgment on a debt in Texas
+- Different ways of attacking a default judgment on a debt in Texas

-Bill of review petition to challenge a default judgment that is no longer appealable
+- Bill of review petition to challenge a default judgment that is no longer appealable